 Pete is represented as a screenwriter by Giles Smart at United Agents, and Lindsey Bender at CAA.

 Pete holds a First Class BA (Hons) degree in Digital Animation from Falmouth University, and graduated with Distinction from an MA in Illustration: Authorial Practice, also at Falmouth.

 Pete sells his illustrated merchandise and prints here on his website and also at the Bodega Bijou Illustration Gallery in Falmouth, Cornwall.
-He posts his illustrations on Instagram @petejordiwood.
+He posts exclusive behind-the-scenes content featuring WIPS of his illustrations on Patreon, and also some stuff on Instagram and Tik Tok, @petejordiwood.

 Pete’s radio play “Lifted” starred Chelsee Healey, and was broadcast on BBC Radio Three.
 His plays have been shortlisted for awards including the Old Vic 12, the Verity Bargate award, Theatre Royal Stratford East’s Perfect Pitch, and the Nick Darke award.